How to Price Your Online Course: What You Need to Know Before You Launch (With Calculator)

 But before we get into the price ranges, we should first mention one of the essential differences in online course platforms so you don't compare apples with oranges.

 When comparing your competitor's prices on the market, the most common mistake is not to look at the online course placement.
-So, it begs for the basic question.
+So, it begs the basic question.

 For simplification, let's omit in the analysis the courses priced at $0 and the ones that are more expensive than $350.